thepower/power-docs/docs/devGuide/01-testnets-intro.md

 When connecting your node to the public testnet, you connect it to either a new or an existing chain.

 After you've connected your node to the testnet, it starts to take part in [Consensus](https://doc.thepower.io/docs/technology/resonance-consensus).
+You can also connect your node as a Seed node.

 > **Note**
 >